StarRocks/starrocks/docs/sql-reference/sql-functions/condition-functions/case_when.md

 +--------+------------+
 ```

-Example 2: Use simple CASE with no ELSE specified.
-NULL is returned if no condition evaluates to true.
+- ELSE is not specified and NULL is returned if no condition evaluates to true.

 ```plain
 select gender, case gender